Back

 Luke was a keen volunteer at the Lancashire Wildlife Trust before becoming an Assistant Ecologist for an environmental consultancy.
 From 2021 he worked at the Loch Lomond Fisheries Trust on a trainee biologist programme where he received a wide range of training and developed various skills including INNS control, habitat restoration, smolt tracking and habitat surveys.

 In August 2022 he joined GFT to take on the role of 'Habitats and Climate Resilience Officer'.
+Luke is involved in the planning and delivery of the GFT 'Flowing Forward - Restoring Galloway's Rivers' programme and supporting the 'River Annan Restoration Project'.

 In his spare time Luke is a keen naturalist and enjoys combining time spent out in nature with outdoor pursuits such as surfing, climbing, hiking and fly-fishing.